theicfire/makefiletutorial/index.md

 	touch three

 clean:
-	rm one two three
+	rm -f one two three

 {% endhighlight %}

-**4.8**
+**Multiple targets (Section 4.8)**
-Multiple Targets: the rule will be run for each target
+When there are multiple targets for a rule, the commands will be run for each target
 `$@` is a *automatic variable* that contains the target name.
 {% highlight make %}